baby636/p2pvps-client/client/rpi/simple/README.md

 `curl -sSL https://get.docker.com | sh`

 7. Follow the on-screen instructions to add the user 'pi' to the docker group.
-You'll need to open a new terminal after entering this instruction:
+You'll need to open a new terminal, or reboot your device, after entering this
+instruction:

 `sudo usermod -aG docker pi`